cloudlinux/cloudlinux-doc-test/docs/cloudlinux_os_kernel/README.md

 to apply the parameters before reading and after writing.

 Starting from **cagefs-6.1-27**,  fs.proc_can_see_other_uid will be migrated (one time) from /etc/sysctl.conf into /etc/sysctl.d/90-cloudlinux.conf .
 If this variable is not set in either file, it will default to 0.
 It is strongly advised against setting this variable in 90-cloudlinux.conf .
-Define it in /etc/sysctl.conf or in some other config file with an index number greater than 90-cloudlinux.conf , e.g. /etc/sysctl.d/95-custom.conf .
+Define it in /etc/sysctl.conf or in some other config file with an index number greater than 90-cloudlinux.conf , e.g. `/etc/sysctl.d/95-custom.conf`.

 Starting from **lve-utils-3.0-23.7**  fs.proc_super_gid and fs.symlinkown_gid will be migrated (one time) from /etc/sysctl.conf into /etc/sysctl.d/90-cloudlinux.conf .

 For **lve-utils** versions from 3.0-21.2 to 3.0-23.7 the migration was performed the same way, but during every package install/update.
 Variables setting guidelines are the same as for CageFS (see above).

+As requested by some our customers, we've implemented a new kernel setting to hide `/proc/net/{tcp,udp,unix}` files for additional security/isolation.
+You can hide them by runnign `sysctl -w kernel.proc_disable_net=1` command, and by default, it's `0` (nothing hidden).

 ## Virtualized /proc filesystem